wyattjsmith1/gdrust/docs/why_gdrust.md

 signal tick_with_data(data)
 ```
 Again, GdScript is substantially more concise.
 At the bottom of the `gdrust` documentation is a
-sample script written using gdrust that is about 50 lines.
+sample script written using gdrust that is a little over 100 lines.
 When expanded and formatted, it
 expands to over 750 lines!
-That's almost 15x larger!!!
+That's almost 8x larger!!!

 So, why did `gdnative-rust` create this ridiculously verbose way of exporting properties?
 Well,
 they are just mirroring GdNative's property interface and keeping it Rusty.
 There is nothing